Redocly/redocly-cli/docs/guides/hide-specification-extensions.md

 ## Step 3: Configure the plugin for use

-To use the decorator, you will need to register your plugin in your Redocly configuration file `redocly.yaml`.
+To use the decorator, register your plugin in your Redocly configuration file `redocly.yaml`.
 Register your `plugins` and `decorators`.

 ```yaml
 apis: